Annual Evaluation of Commitments to the Japan Stewardship Code

 Kaname Capital LP is a private partnership whose sole business is investment management.
 Our primary duty is to deliver superior investment performance and advice to our clients.

-We believe the alignment of company management’s goals with those of its shareholders and other stakeholders is essential to protecting and enhancing our clients’ investments as minority interest owners.
-We therefore support the Japan Stewardship Code as it encourages communication and transparency between corporations, investment managers, and their clients.
+We believe the alignment of company management’s goals with those of its shareholders and other stakeholders is essential to protecting and enhancing our clients’ capital.
+We therefore support the Japan Stewardship Code as it encourages communication and transparency between public companies, investment managers, and their clients.
 This document outlines our approach to each of the core principles presented by the Japan Stewardship Code.

 Principle 1: Institutional Investors should have a clear policy on how they fulfill their stewardship responsibilities, and publicly disclose it.